-In case of the provisional arrest the debtor shall be the shipowners.
-In case of the arrest by lien or mortgage, the holder of the maritime lien or mortgage can arrest the ship irrespective of the debtor.
+For provisional arrests, the debtor must be the shipowners.
+For arrests by lien or mortgage, the holder of the maritime lien or mortgage can arrest the ship irrespective of the debtor.

 8. What is the position as regards sister ships and ships in associated ownership?

 Not impossible but not easy.